EV Chargers and Installation | Which? Trusted Trader

 You can still have an electric vehicle charger installed even if you don't have off-street private parking, but it can make an electric car charger installation more complicated and costly depending on the situation, the cable run and layout.

-When will I know my EV home charger installation date?
+When will I know my install date?

 +

-We do this so we can provide a date knowing all the required steps are completed, helping to avoid delays.
+We do this so we can provide a firm date knowing all the required steps are completed, helping to avoid delays.

 We think this is a fairer and more transparent way of doing things, rather than making false promises about a date at the start and having to change this later.